tickets

 Will there be food on site?

 All your food needs will be met on site.
-You will be able to purchase a ticket in the run up to the festival to cover all your meals - which is dinner on Friday, breakfast, lunch and dinner on Saturday and breakfast and lunch on Sunday (drinks not included).
+You will be able to purchase a weekend meal voucher in the run up to the festival to cover all your meals - which is dinner on Friday, breakfast, lunch and dinner on Saturday and breakfast and lunch on Sunday (drinks not included).
 Alternatively, you can pay for your meals as you go, although it will be a bit more expensive per meal.
 There will be a bar serving alcoholic drinks at reasonable prices.
-Hot drinks and snacks will also be available to purchase throughout the day.
+Hot drinks will also be available to purchase throughout the day.

 Please bring your own cup to Otherfield!
 We try to keep waste to a minimum at Otherfield so use proper cups, plates and glasses where we can and wash up what we use.
 We’re not going to ask you to bring a full crockery set, but bringing our own mugs would help us cut back!